arothuis/aoc2020/README.md

 1. Finish the daily exercises in JavaScript
 2. Apply a functional style as much as possible
 3. Decompose into small, testable functions
-4. Extensively test the implementation
+4. Extensively test the implementation, preferably using Test-Driven Development (red, green, refactor)